WavefrontEngUB/phase-retriever/README.md

 You can set the specific parameters of your data on the config panel.
 The default ones are appropriate for the test dataset.

 Two rectangles will be overlaid on the total irradiance image.
-The green one shows the region of interest (ROI) where all calculation are done, and the red one shows the region where the auxiliar beam is located.
-You can fine adjust the main and auxiliar beam ROIs by modifying the paramenters on the config panel.
+The green one shows the region of interest (ROI) where all calculation are done, and the red one shows the region where the auxiliary beam is located.
+You can fine adjust the main and auxiliary beam ROIs by modifying the parameters on the config panel.
 Also, you can swap that ROIs just by clicking on the **`Swap beams`** button.
-Alternatively, you can remove the auxiliar beam's ROI just by setting the Auxiliar size to 0.
+Alternatively, you can remove the auxiliary beam's ROI just by setting the Auxiliary size to 0.
-(Find more details about why auxiliar beam is interesting for in the data section above or in the paper [missing cite])
+(Find more details about why auxiliary beam is interesting for in the data section above or in the paper [missing cite])

 Polarimetric images can be missaligned due to the analyzers rotation or any other reason.
 To correct this, click on **`Align images`**.